Ryan-Brandhurst/Python_Portfolio/README.md

 ************************************************************************************************************************
 PYTHON FUNDAMENTALS
 This lesson was mostly an introduction to some basic python code.
-I learned how to save values to a variable as well as the difference between strings, floating point numbers, and and integers.
+I learned how to save values to a variable as well as the difference between strings, floating point numbers, and integers.
 We performed some simple calculations and called a function inside of another function.

 ```python